cybersec101/resources/EN_Internet_Concept_Trainer-Resource.md

 and	Seattle.

-	- Much	of	the	Internet	traffic	in	Canada	travels	through	the	United	States	due	to	the	major connection	points	to	Asia	near	Seattle	and	to	Europe	in	New	York [^footnote13].
+	- Much	of	the	Internet	traffic	in	Canada	travels	through	the	United	States	due	to	the	major connection	points	to	Asia	near	Seattle	and	to	Europe	in	New	York [Note 13](#note-13).